flokkr/docker-hadoop/readme-parts/03_configuration.md

 ## Configuration loading

 The containers supports multiple configuration loading mechanism.
 (All of the configuration loading is defined in the [base-docker](https://github.com/elek/docker-bigdata-base) image.
-The configuration methods are stored in the `/opt/configurer` and `/opt/configuration` directory and could be selected by setting the environment variable `CONFIG_TYPE`
+The configuration methods are stored in the `/opt/configurer`  directory and could be selected by setting the environment variable `CONFIG_TYPE`

 You can see various example configuration, ansible and docker-compose scripts at the main [umbrella repository](https://github.com/elek/bigdata-docker).